Leoluheng/WSource_api/db/README.md

 ## Set Up

-Install Docker and then run `sh setup.sh`.
+Install Docker and then run `docker compose up`.

-The script will build a customized mysql8.0 image from the dockerfile, which is initialized with a database as shown in the sql file, and start a docker container with MySQL8.0 on port 3306.
+The command will build a container with customized mysql8.0 image from the dockerfile, which is initialized with a database as shown in the sql file on port 3306.

 ### Access DB in Docker Container